top of page

 You are:

-And ironically, that makes you a better musician — because you’re no longer carrying the impossible pressure to prove yourself through your art.
+Ironically, this makes you a better musician — because you’re no longer carrying the impossible pressure to prove yourself through your art.

 2. Separate Your Self-Worth From Your Outcomes

-What if they... didn’t?
+What if they didn’t?

 You don’t need a perfect performance to be worthy.
 You already are.